DavidCabestany/DavidCabestany/README.md

-# 👋 Welcome to the GitHub of David Cabestany, NLP Engineer!
+# 👋 Welcome to my Github, I am NLP Engineer!

 I specialize in low-energy algorithms and Green-AI solutions for natural language processing.
 I have a vast experience in applying NLP techniques for mental health classification and am always seeking opportunities to contribute to cutting-edge projects utilizing my NLP engineering skills.
 Let's connect and create the future!